ista-vamos/rv23-experiments/README.md

 To run the built image, use:

 ```
-docker run -ti -v "$(pwd)/artifact":/opt/rv23-experiments rv23-experiments
+docker run -ti -v "$(pwd)/results":/opt/rv23-experiments/results rv23-experiments
 ```

 This command starts a docker container with experiments ready to run and gives you a shell in this container.
-It also creates a folder `artifact/` in the current directory and binds it to the directory with the artifact in the container, so you can see access the results of the experiments.
+It also binds a folder `results/` in the current directory to the same directory in the container, so you can see access the results of the experiments in the host system.
-Feel free to change `$(pwd)/artifact` to a directory of your choice.
+Feel free to change `$(pwd)/results` to a directory of your choice.

 ## Building without Docker